tideways/terms-of-service/PRIVACY.md

 # 15. Google Gsuite

 15.1.
-For our e-mail correspondance and for storing files and documents we use Gmail, Drive and Gsuite, a service by Google Inc. (www.google.de), 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA („Google“).
+For our e-mail correspondance and for storing files and documents we use Gmail, Drive and Gsuite, a service by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Irland („Google“).

 15.2.
 Google processes your data in relation with e-mail correspondences and storage of documents such as contracts, invoices and as well data to optimize